mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 | Egypt   | 2015 |    0.6084794 |
 | Egypt   | 2008 |    0.6107135 |

-Now let’s take an average over the last five years of data and see again the highs and lows:
+### Top 20 countries with highest suicide rates (2012-2016 average)

-**Top 20 countries with highest suicide rates (2012-2016 average)**
+Now let’s take an average over the last five years of data and see again the highs and lows.

 | country             | rate_suicide |
 | :------------------ | -----------: |